December 3, 2025

 • Guidance on refining your narrative and overall admissions strategy for RD or ED II

-If you’d like support with your LOCI or your Regular Decision applications, feel free to reach out.
+If you’d like support feel free to reach out.

-• Accepted under Early Decision
+• You are accepted under Early Decision

-• Deferred to Regular Decision
+• You are deferred to the Regular Decision pool

 NYU’s overall acceptance rate for the Class of 2029 was 7.7%